 And where once Port was the overwhelming raison d'être of the Valley, honours are shared between what remains one of the world's great fortified wines, and ever more sophisticated reds and whites.

-The Douro's reputation for unfortified wine is writ large by two producers: Niepoort and Quinta do Vale Meao.
-Both are utterly different and compellingly brilliant.
+The Douro's reputation for unfortified wine is writ large by our producers: Quinta do Vale Meao, Lavradores de Feitoria, Pormenor, and Conceito Vinhos.
+All are utterly different and compellingly brilliant.